 - Increased leveraging of emerging technology — such as blockchain for KYC and the efficient management of digital identities — to further enhance efficiency and cost-effectiveness.

-In addition, the recent acquisitions of Clarient and Avox have enhanced our own position as a provider of compliance solutions that enable financial institutions and their customers to conduct global business.
+In addition, the recent acquisition of Clarient has enhanced our own position as a provider of compliance solutions that enable financial institutions and their customers to conduct global business.

-Through the acquisitions, the world’s biggest banks (Barclays, Credit Suisse, Goldman Sachs, JP Morgan, and State Street) are among those integrating their KYC solution into Thomson Reuters Org ID.
+Through the acquisitions, the world’s biggest banks (Barclays, Credit Suisse, Goldman Sachs, JP Morgan, and State Street) are among those integrating their KYC solution into Thomson Reuters KYC as a Service.

 This combined operation will manage over 350,000 KYC records with 1.25 million managed legal entities in over 140 countries.

-Our OrgID KYC Managed Service is able to identify and classify a client’s risk category, verify their identity, and screen all related parties to create a KYC record.
+KYC as a Service is able to identify and classify a client’s risk category, verify their identity, and screen all related parties to create a KYC record.